Philip Smith, Baron Smith of Hindhead

 Philip Roland Smith, Baron Smith of Hindhead, (born 16 February 1966) is a British Conservative Party politician and member of the House of Lords.
-He is the chief executive of the Association of Conservative Clubs.
+He is the Chairman of the Association of Conservative Clubs.

 Honours

 Smith was appointed a Commander of the Order of the British Empire (CBE) in the 2013 New Year Honours.

 He was created a life peer on 29 September 2015, gazetted as Baron Smith of Hindhead, of Hindhead in the County of Surrey.